Rose Bowl Stadium Renovation in Pasadena, Calif.

 All phases of renovation were implemented in between football seasons requiring fast-track design and construction for each phase.
 The initial configuration of the press box expansion required a complex and expensive piled foundation scheme.
 Working closely with the construction manager and architect, Thornton Tomasetti designed an alternative system that increased the depth of excavation to enable use of mat foundations that integrate the temporary shoring piles into the permanent structure.
 The revised design isn’t just more cost-effective and constructible; it adds an entire level to the concourse, expanding program space without cost increases or schedule delays.

-The new stadium will host the 100th Rose Bowl game and the Bowl Championship Series title game on New Year’s Day 2014.
+The new stadium hosted the 100th Rose Bowl game and the Bowl Championship Series title game on New Year’s Day 2014.

 Follow these topics: